-BRG’s inaugural virtual half-day Class Action Litigation conference will bring together nearly two dozen prominent legal experts from top law firms, the press, academia, and the firm’s own class action experts to discuss the future of class action litigation.
+BRG’s inaugural virtual half-day Class Action Litigation conference brought together nearly two dozen prominent legal experts from top law firms, the press, academia, and the firm’s own class action experts to discuss the future of class action litigation.

-- CBS Chief Legal Correspondent Jan Crawford will provide an overview on what to expect in the Supreme Court this term and beyond during the keynote interactive discussion led by Derek Shaffer, a partner at Quinn Emanuel
+- CBS Chief Legal Correspondent Jan Crawford provided an overview on what to expect in the Supreme Court this term and beyond during the keynote interactive discussion led by Derek Shaffer, a partner at Quinn Emanuel

 - A virtual networking session and the presentation of BRG’s first Legal Champion award to Trish Refo, president of the American Bar Association (ABA)